ErJedermann/RECORD/README.md

 (https://www.usenix.org/conference/usenixsecurity24/presentation/jedermann) by Eric Jedermann, Martin Strohmeier, Vincent Lenders and Jens Schmitt.
 If you use this code, please cite our paper.

-The repo holds the code that is used in the paper for the simulations (generate observation events, calculate the region of interest
-(RoI) based on the events and evaluate the RoI), the generated simulation data and the code for generating the evaluation graphs.
+The repository holds the code that is used in the paper for the simulations (generate observation events, calculate the region of interest (RoI) based on the events and evaluate the RoI), the generated simulation data and the code for generating the evaluation graphs.

 ## Installation
 For installing the dependencies run `pip install -r requirements.txt`.
 After this the python scripts `graph...py` and